CERN-IT-INNOVATION/QuASK/docs/source/tutorials_quantum/index.rst

         Manenti Riccardo and Motta Mario.
 (2023).
 Quantum Information Science.
 Oxford University Press.

-    For an introduction to quantum machine machine you can refer to:
+    For an introduction to quantum machine learning you can refer to:

         Schuld Maria and Petruccione Francesco.
 (2021).
 Machine learning with quantum computers.
 Springer.